Practice Monitoring Questions Now

 - Watch for mixing IaaS, PaaS, and SaaS responsibilities.

-- Questions in Describe Azure Architecture and Services often include distractors that look correct for Monitoring but violate least-privilege, durability, or availability requirements.
+- Questions in Describe Azure Architecture and Services often include distractors that look correct for Monitoring but violate least-privilege, compliance, or availability requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.